Mr. William Burch’s Biology I Class

 - Attendance (policy implemented by the Loudon County Board of Education)

-Students will receive 10% off for each day work is late (up to 5 days).
+Students will receive 10% off for beach day work is late (up to 5 days).
 After 5 days, students will receive a “zero” for the assignment.
 Students cannot make up late work after it has fallen below a zero.
-Students will be sent to Saturday school to complete missing assignments.
+Students will be sent to Detention to complete missing assignments.

 It is the responsibility of the student to turn in work on time and completed.
 There are no excuses for NOT turning in work on time, as class time is regularly given to complete class work.